markus-franke/simplechat/README.md

 ## Build

-Requires at least JDK 14.
+Set path to your local JDK installation (at least JDK 14) within the file [build.properties](build.properties)

+Run "ant" to build the project.

 ## Run